New equations of state constrained by nuclear physics, observations, and QCD calculations of high-density nuclear matter: Overview of equation of state constraints

 Neutron star observations play a crucial role in constraining the dense-matter EOS.
 In particular, mass measurements of two-solar-mass neutron stars~\cite{Demo10ns,Anto13PSRM201,Crom19massiveNS} have narrowed the uncertainties in the neutron star mass-radius relation considerably.
 To support neutron stars of such mass the EOS cannot be too soft, which challenges neutron star models that include substantial portions of exotic condensates or deconfined quark matter.
 The present lower bound for the maximal mass $M_\mathrm{max}$ is given by the mass of the heaviest observed neutron stars: PSR J0740+6620 with a mass of $M=2.14^{+0.20}_{-0.18}\Msun$~\cite{Crom19massiveNS} at the $2\sigma$ level measured using relativistic Shapiro delay.
 This is in line with the radio-timing observation of the pulsar J0348+0432 with $M=2.01\pm 0.04\Msun$~\cite{Anto13PSRM201}.
 In our work, we use the averaged lower bound of $M=1.965\Msun$ as a constraint for the lower bound of the maximal mass.

 Since the observation of the first NSM GW170817~\cite{LIGO18NSradii,LIGO19update} by LIGO/Virgo together with the observation of the corresponding kilonova AT2017gfo and the short gamma-ray burst GRB170817A~\cite{Abbo17GW170817}, there have been many efforts to infer an upper bound on the maximum neutron star mass $M_\mathrm{max}$ from the remnant behavior.
-The suggested limits are generally in the range $M_\mathrm{max}\lesssim 2.3-2.4\Msun$~\cite{Marg17Mmax,Shib17GWmodel, Ruiz18Mmax, Rezz18Mmax, Shib19Mmax, Ai20Mmax, Abbo20modelcompare}, which would rule out overly stiff EOS.
+The suggested limits are generally in the range $M_\mathrm{max}\lesssim 2.3$--$2.4\Msun$~\cite{Marg17Mmax,Shib17GWmodel, Ruiz18Mmax, Rezz18Mmax, Shib19Mmax, Ai20Mmax, Abbo20modelcompare,Shao20Mmax}, which would rule out overly stiff EOS, in addition to the soft EOSs ruled out by the two-solar-mass constraint.

-Even with a relatively narrow range on the maximal mass, the radius of a typical neutron star with $M=1.4\Msun$ is uncertain, with a typical conservative range $10\lesssim R/\text{km}\lesssim 14$, see, e.g., Ref.~\cite{Hebe13ApJ}.
-Recently, a major step towards precise radius measurements was made by the NICER collaboration~\cite{Rile19NICER,Mill19NICER}, which simultaneously determined the radius and mass of PSR J0030+0451 via X-ray pulse-profile modeling.
+Even with a relatively narrow range on the maximal mass, the radius of a typical neutron star with $M=1.4\Msun$ is uncertain, with a typical conservative range $10\lesssim R/\text{km}\lesssim 14$; see, e.g., Refs.~\cite{Hebe13ApJ,Tews18sos,Grei19sos,Capa20NatAst}.
+Recently, a major step toward precise radius measurements was made by the NICER collaboration~\cite{Rile19NICER,Mill19NICER}, which simultaneously determined the radius and mass of PSR J0030+0451 via x-ray pulse-profile modeling.

 Implications of this measurement on the EOS have been studied by Raaijmakers {\it et al.}~\cite{Raai19NICEREOS} by applying two parametrizations for the neutron star EOS (in $\beta$-equilibrium): a piecewise polytropic (PP) model~\cite{Hebe13ApJ} and a speed of sound (CS) parametrization~\cite{Grei19sos}.
 Raaijmakers {\it et al.}~\cite{Raai19GWNICER} performed a joint analysis of these models to infer implications on the EOS from the NICER measurement, GW170817, and the $2.14\Msun$ mass measurement.
 Their results for the pressure as a function of density are shown in Fig.~\ref{fig:pressure_constraints} (green bands).
 While the PP and CS bands are consistent with each other, the PP model allows stiffer EOSs for densities $n\lesssim 4\ns$ and in general smaller maximal densities.
 Consequently, the $M\mbox{-}R$ relation of the CS model involves somewhat smaller radii compared to the PP model.
 In our work, we use the combined PP and CS bands by Raaijmakers {\it et al.}~\cite{Raai19GWNICER} as a constraint for our EOS parametrization.